How Sifu's kung fu combat works, with 7 new video clips

 Like in Absolver, enemies have the same kinds of abilities you do, so your best tricks will be thrown back at you (including bottles, probably).
 Absolver's AI enemies were tough, and I expect the same from Sifu—hopefully they feel clever enough that we won't end up wishing Sifu had a PvP mode like Absolver.
 I did notice that enemies sometimes gather in a circle around the fight and wait for their turn to jump in, although that happens in martial arts movies, too, so Sifu is arguably just being true to its inspiration there.

-I'm sure Sifu will be a challenge whether or not crowds control themselves a little.
+I'm pretty sure Sifu will offer a healthy challenge.
 The player in the demonstration I saw never died, but Tarno says that's just because they're already good at the game.
 The expectation is that new players are going to fail pretty often.

 When you 'die' in Sifu, the protagonist is resurrected, but they come back a bit older than they were before.
 As they age, their maximum health decreases, but their blows start to deal more damage.
 The idea is that they're becoming an "old master" whose technique is more and more precise, but whose body can't take as many blows.
 Get too old, and it's game over.

 That's meant to happen: Sifu is the sort of game you're expected to play across multiple runs, and with some effort it'll be possible to unlock abilities permanently, so that they're available at the start of new runs.
-Otherwise, skills, attacks, and buffs are only unlocked for the current run.
+Otherwise, abilities and buffs are only unlocked for the current run.

 Other interesting details